 Ensure your answers are consistent throughout the application package, including across the forms you submit.
 The SSA will look for answers that seem to contradict each other.

-As an example, if you say that your arthritis restricts your range of motion, but later you mention cooking or dressing yourself without issue, that will raise a red flag for the reader.
+For example, if you say your arthritis limits your range of motion but later mention cooking or dressing yourself without issue, that will raise a red flag for the reader.

 You should say, “On the pain scale, my pain is 8/10 on my worst days, and 5/10 on 4-6 days a week,” instead of “I have constant 10/10 pain that keeps me from living my life.”